usnistgov/ndntdump/README.md

 Set IP subnets that should not be anonymized in `--keep-ip` flag (repeatable).
 This should be set to subnets used by the network routers, so that it is easier to identify router-to-router traffic.
 A side effect is that it would expose non-router IP addresses within the same subnets.

+MAC address anonymization is enabled by default.
+It can be disabled with `--keep-mac` flag.